dustin-enyeart/dustin-enyeart.github.io/README.md

 ## Running

 Run `freeze.py` to run Flask Freeze.
+This covers the project to only static file in `build` so that GitHub Pages and render it.